The Parallax View

-The Parallax View is a 1974 American political thriller film starring Warren Beatty, Paula Prentiss, Hume Cronyn, William Daniels, Kenneth Mars, Walter McGinn, Kelly Thordsen and Jim Davis in support.
+The Parallax View is a 1974 American neo-noir political thriller film starring Warren Beatty, Paula Prentiss, Hume Cronyn, William Daniels, Kenneth Mars, Walter McGinn, Kelly Thordsen and Jim Davis in support.
 Produced and directed by Alan J. Pakula, its screenplay is by David Giler and Lorenzo Semple Jr., based on the 1970 novel by Loren Singer.
 The story concerns reporter Joe Frady's investigation into a secretive organization, the Parallax Corporation, whose business is political assassination.
 The film over time has generated a more positive reaction from critics but on release the movie struggled to break even.
 The film is part of what critics have called "The Pakula Paranoia Trilogy", alongside the movies Klute and All the President's Men.

 Plot

 Seattle television journalist Lee Carter witnesses the assassination of U.S. senator and presidential aspirant Charles Carroll atop the Space Needle during a campaign stop.
-The suspected killer, a waiter, is killed during the pursuit.
-The real killer, disguised as a waiter, escapes.
+The killer, disguised as a waiter, is killed during the pursuit.
+His presumed accomplice, also disguised as a waiter, escapes.
 The assassination is officially determined to have been the work of a single man acting alone.
 Six witnesses die over the next three years.
 Carter fears she will be next, and goes to ex-boyfriend Joe Frady, an investigative newspaper reporter in Oregon, for protection; he turns her away.
 Shortly afterwards Carter is found dead; the death is ruled to be suicide from alcohol and barbiturate overdosing.

 Feeling guilty about disregarding Carter's pleas and suspicious about her death, Frady investigates the drowning death of Judge Arthur Bridges - another witness - in the nearby small town of Salmontail.
 Wicker, the local sheriff, takes Frady to a place below a dam where Bridges died.
 Wicker holds Frady at gunpoint as the floodgates open, but it is Wicker who drowns.
 At Wicker's home, Frady discovers documents from the Parallax Corporation, an organization recruiting "security" operatives.
 Frady takes a Parallax personality test document from Wicker's home to a local psychology professor, Nelson Schwartzkopf.
 Schwartzkopf determines the test is used to identify homicidal psychopaths and gives it to a known psychopath to learn the "correct" answers.

 Frady meets with Austin Tucker, an aide to Carroll and another witness, on Tucker's yacht; Tucker has survived two murder attempts since the assassination.
 Tucker saw the real assassin and gives Frady an image of the assassin in disguise.
 A bomb goes off which kills Tucker while Frady is thrown into the water and presumed dead.
 Frady tells his editor, Bill Rintels, that he will use his official death and a pseudonym to infiltrate Parallax.
 Frady submits the personality test with the "correct" answers as suggested by Schwartzkopf's analysis to Parallax Corp.
 His perfect answers attract the attention of Parallax and a few days later, Frady is recruited for training by Parallax official Jack Younger.